Choosing the Best HSA Account Administrator (Yes, you CAN Choose, & Here’s a List)

 HSA’s are fairly new to the health insurance and investing worlds.
 They weren’t established until 2003.
 As recently as 2008, only about 6 million American’s had one.
-But that number has almost tripled since, and now 17.4 million Americans have one in 2015 (up from 17.4 million the prior year).
+But that number has more than tripled since, and now 19.7 million Americans have one in 2015 (up from 17.4 million the prior year).

 The HSA marketplace is young, but quickly growing.

 HSA accounts can be started with banks, brokers, credit unions, and insurance companies.
 Any company that offers an HSA is referred to as and “administrator” or “custodian”.
 HSAs were originally designed for modest deposits through payroll, followed by frequent small withdrawals.
 This is why most started and are still through banks and credit unions (unfortunately, if you’d like to invest).

 If you or your employer have picked a poor HSA admin, the good news is that you are not stuck with them.
 Just as with IRA’s, you can switch if you aren’t happy with your administrators policies and fees.
 A person contributing to an HSA is under no obligation to contribute to his or her employer-sponsored HSA.
 And you can contribute to an HSA outside of employer payroll deductions.
 Employers, however, may require that direct payroll contributions be made only to the sponsored HSA plan.

 As with most things, it definitely pays to shop around.
 In this post, I’ll do some of the heavy lifting to get you started.